EXPANDED SENSORIUM

 Pedro:

-My performances explore “non-touch” feedback – like a microphone’s feedback loop.
-Two un-touching bodies, separated by a curtain, reaching for each other through technology..
-It’s a metaphor for digital connection: veiled, partial, yet creating something new.
+My performances explored “non-touch” feedback – in this piece, metaphorically represented by an audio feedback loop.
+Two un-touching bodies, separated by a curtain, reaching for each other through technology.
+It’s a metaphor for digital connection: veiled, partial, yet creating something new and exciting, redefining touch and compassion.

 When Harry mentioned climate sensing, what came to mind was Timothy Morton and the idea of hyperobjects: we can only access a sliver of information in the mass of the world.
 As human beings we are not designed to understand phenomena in their fullness, because if we were we would probably explode!
-Even though we have the AI power, it’s very important to understand the failures at the edges of destruction.
+We might be able to access these complex systems through advanced data processing technology like AI, but I would argue it's far more interesting to be comfortable with (and work through) the inability to get a hold of all these hyperobjects that surround us.
+It's a special and beautiful kind of humility.

 Harry: